BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 !> Find more information in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)
 ## What it looks like

 While using a search engine, users are most likely to discover either a dataset record hosted by the data portal or the homepage of the portal.
-Ensure datasets have easy to read and understandable titles and descriptions, the portal should also have a memorable url and brief description of its purpose.
+Ensure datasets have easy to read and understandable titles and descriptions, the portal should have a memorable url and brief description of its purpose.

 ### 1. Dataset title